Painting a Garage Door in 6 Simple Steps

 - Painter’s tape

-Using an all-purpose cleaner, thoroughly remove all dirt and dust then rinse any residue from the door with your hose.
+Use a biodegradable all-purpose cleaner to remove all dirt and dust thoroughly, then rinse the residue from the door with your hose.
 Do not sand your garage door.
 If there are rust spots, you may need to remove them with a wire brush and sandpaper.

 After the door is completely dry, carefully tape off handles, hinges, windows, edges, etc. with painter’s tape.
-Place one drop cloth on your driveway to protect it from drips, and one inside your garage to protect the floor.
-If you’re painting the trim and frame a different color, tape it off, too, and paint that last.
+Place one drop cloth on your driveway to protect it from drips and one inside your garage to protect the floor.
+If you’re painting the trim and frame a different color, tape it off and paint that last.

-To get a nice even coat, work from the inside of any inset panels to the outside of each section using a brush on the panels and slanted insets, then a roller on large, flat surfaces.
+To prime the door, work from the inside of any inset panels to the outside of each section using a small roller on the panels and slanted insets, then a bigger roller on large, flat surfaces.
 Carefully wipe away excess as you go.
-Let your primer dry for at least 12 hours before applying your paint.
+Let the primer dry for at least 12 hours before applying the paint.

-Paint from the bottom up again, using the same method that you used for primer.
-Allow your garage door to dry for at least 12 hours before painting the frame and trim.
+Paint from the bottom up again, using the same method that you used for the primer.
+Let your garage door dry for at least 12 hours before painting the frame and trim.
 Remove all tape once the door is completely dry and has cured.

-Looking for a completely new look (and new garage door)?
+Looking for a completely new look — or maybe a totally new garage door?
 Contact RCS Garage Doors to learn more about the styles we offer!